zig-gamedev/zig-gamedev/README.md

 * [zpix](https://github.com/michal-z/zig-gamedev/blob/main/libs/zpix) - support for GPU profiling with PIX **[depends only on zwin32]**
 * Interop with Direct2D and DirectWrite for high-quality vector graphics and text rendering (optional)
 * Uses some great C/C++ libraries which are seamlessly built by `zig cc` compiler (see: [libs/common/src/c](libs/common/src/c))

+*I build game development stuff in Zig full-time.
+If you like my project and my mission to promote the language, please consider [supporting me](https://github.com/sponsors/michal-z).*

 ## Sample applications